nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 7-Oct-2022

+There are a couple of presentations I want to attend early this afternoon so I need to get productive, now!

+Started working through Lingo Bingo logic to determine when a Bingo has been attained.
+This will be in a dev branch and can get refactored and reworked as necessary.

 ## Thursday 6-Oct-2022

 Bitmap Transformer Project: It took a bit longer than I thought it would, but I completed this project today!
 While writing up method descriptions I realized many methods were too busy, and some basic checks were not being done at all, or not very well.
 Also, while writing unit tests I realized there was some logical processing flow that didn't make sense, so some refactoring had to be done.